James Morris Gale: Loch Katrine, Mugdock and Craigmaddie Reservoirs

 In 1852 John Frederick Bateman was consulted by Glasgow Council in regard to its water supply.
 In 1854, on Bateman's advice, a bill was obtained to supply water to Glasgow from Loch Katrine.
 Gale was appointed as Resident Engineer on the city section of the scheme under Bateman, by whom it was designed and carried out.
 Bateman's assistant engineer, Alfred Moore, also became Resident Engineer.

 Work commenced in 1855.
 The aqueduct is divided into two parts.
 The first is 41.5 kilometres (25.7 miles) long, between Loch Katrine and Mugdock Reservoir, on the outskirts of Milngavie.
 The second part is a 13 km (8 miles) aqueduct of twin cast iron pipes from the reservoir into Glasgow.
 The 2.4m diameter subterranean tunnels are unlined and have been constructed to a flat gradient of 158mm per km (about 10 inches per mile).
 In 1859 the first stage of the works were completed.
 This included the first semicircular gauge basin in Mugdock Reservoir.
 It was opened by Queen Victoria on 14 October 1859 by opening a sluice near the centre of the south bank of Loch Katrine.
-Water began flowing into Glasgow on the 28th of December 1859.
+Water began flowing into Glasgow on 28 December 1859.
 The works up to this point cost £1,330,000.
 Gale was then appointed chief engineer of the Glasgow Corporation Waterworks and took entire charge of the project.

 Gale contributed to Thomas Annan's "Photographic views of Loch Katrine, and some of the principal works constructed for introducing the water of Loch Katrine to the city of Glasgow" (1877), providing descriptive notes to Annan's photographs.